OnsJannet/OverTheWire/0x00-bandit/lvl4.md

 ## hint:

-use cat < - ./- to open a - file
+use file ./-filename to look for the file with the ascii content

 ## Solution:

-password: UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
+password: koReBOKuIDDepwhWk7jZC0RTdopnAYKh

 for more information check: <https://overthewire.org/wargames/bandit/>